pgRouting/workshop/docs/chapters/chapter-4.rst

 pgRouting is installed as extension.
 This requires:

-* PostgreSQL 9.4 or higher
+* Supported PostgreSQL version
-* PostGIS 2.x installed as extension
+* Supported PostGIS version

 These requirements are met on OSGeoLive.
-Once done, open a terminal window by pressing :code:`ctrl-alt-t`  and follow the instructions.
+When the required software is installed, open a terminal window by pressing :code:`ctrl-alt-t` and follow the instructions.
+Information about installing OSGeoLive can be found on :doc:chapter-3.

 .. note:: If OSGeoLive is not being used, please refer to `Chapter: Appendix`_.